-A student who has passed all the foundation modules and mainstream modules of 128 credits may, with the approval of the Dean, articulate to one of the academic plans in the BA degree (see the plans listed under Programme for BA, par 3.3), provided that the duration of such studies, as required by the extended programme, is not decreased.
-Students complete the selected academic plan according to the curriculum as set out under that plan.
+A student who has passed all the foundation modules and mainstream modules of 128 credits may, with the approval of the Dean, articulate to a mainstream degree, provided that the duration of such studies, as required by the extended programme, is not decreased.
+For selection programmes, the selection requirements still apply.